isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 Fairness is not a scientific question but rather a moral, societal, and ethical question; there are many different ways of operationalizing fairness.
 Fairness is a complex question, so do the best you can and try to minimize negative impact.

-# Chapter 17: The Interview and the DSM
+# Chapter 17 Abstract "The Interview and the DSM":

 Interviews can be administered (a) in a free-flowing way as unstructured interviews, (b) in a way that asks questions in a pre-defined way with a pre-defined order and pre-defined scoring criteria as structured interviews, or (c) as semi-structured interviews that blend structured interviews with freedom to ask follow-up questions.
-In general, reliability and validity improves as the degree of structure for an interview increases.
+In general, reliability and validity improve as the degree of structure for an interview increases.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) and the International Classification of Diseases (ICD) provide the list of mental disorders and the diagnostic criteria for mental health treatment providers.
 The DSM and ICD have potential strengths, including (ideally) facilitating communication, guiding treatment selection, providing justification for payment for services, providing a normalizing and empowering effect for some clients, and promoting research in psychopathology.